KieranCanter/kierancanter.dev/README.md

 #### ARIA

 Accessible Rich Internet Applications (ARIA) is a set of attributes defined by the Web Accessibility Initiative (WAI) specification to enhance the accessibility of web content.
 By implementing ARIA labels, roles, and live regions, assistive technologies can effectively parse and translate information and visuals from an application.
 ARIA labels provide descriptive details for a component that might otherwise lack clear context.
-ARIA roles define the purpose or type of an element, useful for custom or non-semantic element tags.
+ARIA roles define the purpose or type of element, useful for custom or non-semantic element tags.
 ARIA live regions notify assistive technologies about live updates that may not be perfectly apparent.

 I incorporated ARIA labels and roles into as many applicable elements as possible.
 There are no dynamic updates conducted throughout the course of a user's visit to my site, so live regions are not quite applicable, but they're important to keep in mind in the case of notifications or error prompts.

 #### Semantic HTML

 Semantic tags are a bit underrated and sometimes neglected.
 Inherent meaning and detail is associated with semantic tags that can greatly help assistive technologies.
 Tags like `<header>`, `<main>`, `<footer>`, `<nav>`, and `<section>` define page structure, `<button>` can be used for clickable components, and `<label>`/`<input>` is useful for forms.
-It's best to avoid `<div>` and `<span>` for interactable elements.
+It's best to avoid `<div>` and `<span>` for interactive elements.
 While I used many `<div>` tags for miscellaneous containers, I focused on using semantic tags where applicable.

 #### Color Contrast

 To expand on what I said earlier regarding color theory, the contrast and visibility of colors is pertinent for those that can't make out colors easily.
 For this reason, I carefully chose colors for my themes that contrasted well enough, but also varied in saturation and light depending on whether content needed to be emphasized or to blend in.
 This was especially true for the Brilliant and Luminous color themes, where I created sets of colors to randomly select from and apply to accented elements.
-I ensured that all colors contrasted well with their light/dark backgrounds so accessibility would not be an issue.
+I ensured that all colors contrasted well with their light/dark backgrounds such that accessibility would not be an issue.

 #### System Preferences